openshift/enhancements/enhancements/storage/csi-migration.md

 * CSIMigration
 * CSIMigrationAWS

-Nevertheless, what makes things more complicated is the strict order in which those flags need to be enabled across components.
+Nevertheless, what makes things more complicated is the strict order in which those flags need to be switched across components.
 In other words, CSI Migration requires that feature flags are enabled or disabled in a [specific order](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/csi-migration.md#upgradedowngrade-migrateunmigrate-scenarios).
+When enabling the feature, volumes attached to nodes by the in-tree volume plugin cannot be detached by the CSI driver and will stay attached forever.
+When disabling the feature, volumes attached by the CSI driver cannot be detached by the in-tree volume plugin and will stay attached forever.

 In summary:

 * When the CSI migration is **enabled**, events should happen in this order:
   1. Enable the feature gate in all control-plane components.